alexandervrs/PrefabSwatch/README.md

 # **PrefabSwatch**

-A Unity tool that allows for fast placement of prefabs in a 2D Scene
+A Unity tool that allows for fast placement of prefabs in a 2D Scene.

 ![preview](Preview.gif)